Troubleshooting

 Submit a bug report

-If you find yourself in a bad state and are unsure how to proceed, please submit a bug report with metadata by running:
+If you find yourself in a bad state and are unsure how to proceed, please submit a bug report with debug information by running gt feedback

-This allows us to reproduce and fix most issues.
+and sending debug logs.
+This allows us to fix most issues.

 Unblock yourself